NastiaTarasenko/fcc-react-portfolio/README.md

 An interactive timer where you can set custom session and break lengths, start/stop the countdown, and reset everything to default values.
 It automatically switches between work sessions and breaks, playing a sound when each phase ends.
 The project focuses on precise timer logic, state management with Redux, and handling edge cases like length limits and pause/resume behavior.

+### Calculator

+A playful calculator page that supports basic arithmetic, decimals, and reset functionality.
+It features a walking cat animation and theme switching for a fun, interactive experience.
+The project demonstrates dynamic UI rendering, input validation, and state management with React and Redux.

 ---

 ## Purpose

 These projects were originally built as part of the FreeCodeCamp Frontend Development Libraries course.
-Now, I'm combining them into one React app to improve project organization, routing, and build something bigger.
+The original goal was to combine them into one React app, improve project organization, and practice routing.

+During development, I added extra features like theme switching, playful animations, and lazy loading for pages.
+Now it’s a unified app with multiple interactive tools—a place to experiment with React and Redux, practice component structure, state management, and performance optimizations.

-Styling wasn’t the top priority, but I tried to keep the design nice and clean — starting from FCC examples and tweaking it a bit to make it more polished.
+Styling wasn’t the main focus, but I tried to keep the design clean and polished, adding my own touches to make the experience more engaging.

-Overall, this is a playground to experiment with React and Redux, practice code structuring, logic handling, and performance improvements.
-More projects will be added over time.

 ---